open/close all folders

 Future Past Male Morgan: "Master Grima...
 I...
 I'm sorry...
 My life grows short... but...
 I promise... never... forget you..."

 Future Past Female Morgan: "Forgive me...master...
 I promise...to study harder...
 Please...teach me...new tactics..."

 - Generation Xerox: Far more so than other children, Morgan is exceedingly similar to the Avatar, what with the amnesia and being a (hopeful) Tactician.
-On a lighter note, try pairing a Chrom-fathered Male Morgan with Kjelle and watch as his parents' romance repeat itself in all its awkward glory.
+Heck, they wear the exact same coat as them.
+Male Morgan even inherits his mother's penchant for walking in on people in his S Support with Kjelle.

 - Guys Smash, Girls Shoot: Sword and Sorcerer version, at least thematically in their official art: Male Morgan holds Alm's Blade, Female Morgan holds Goetia.
 Whether or not they become fighters or spellcasters is completely up to you, though statistically this is also slightly the case, as Male Morgan is capable of having superior physical stats to what Female Morgan can get, and vice versa for magical stats.
 Inverted as bosses in The Future Past DLC chapters: Male Morgan is the spellcaster, and Female Morgan is the fighter.